JuliaHEP/JetReconstruction.jl/README.md

 ## Plotting
 ![illustration](img/illustration.jpeg)

 To visualise the clustered jets as a 3d bar plot (see illustration above) the `PyPlot` package is used (for now), as native Julia plotting libraries do not provide easy access to such functionality.
-Since the code is in the early development stage, `PyPlot` has not been added to dependencies yet.
 Use the `jetsplot` function.
 See its documentation for more.